 - 4. CHINA: Spend one minute writing down all of the different words you associate with China.
 Share your words with your partner(s) and talk about them.
 Together, put the words into different categories. - 5.
-NEWS TALK: Talk about each of the arguments below with a partner for just two minutes, before moving on to the next partner.
+NEWS DEBATES: Debate each of the arguments below with a partner for just two minutes, before moving on to the next partner and debate.
 Student A agrees with the first argument, Student B, the second. - a.
 There can be no restrictions on news reporting, vs. Some news is harmful. - b.
 Only fearful governments control news sources. vs. All governments do it. - c.
 Governments should block more websites. vs. The Web should have no barriers. - d.
 Web users should always log on with their ID cards. vs. How ridiculous. - e.
 Only "healthy" news should be allowed online. vs. That's being overprotective. - f.
 The Internet is a dangerous place. vs. The Internet is a liberating place. - 6.
 FREEDOM OF INFORMATION: How important is freedom of information to you?
-Do you think your government blocks the kinds of information journalists can report on?
-Is the news you receive 100 percent accurate and truthful and?
+Do you think your government restricts the kinds of information news sources can report on?
+Is the news you receive 100 percent accurate, truthful and objective?
 Talk about this with your partner(s).